Border Patrol raids migrant aid camp in Arivaca

-Border Patrol agents in an armored vehicle, two helicopters, and two-dozen vehicles raided a migrant aid camp near Arivaca Friday evening, detaining more than 30 migrants and seizing the phones of volunteers, No More Deaths volunteers said Saturday.
+Border Patrol agents in an armored vehicle, two helicopters, and two dozen vehicles raided a migrant aid camp near Arivaca on Friday evening, detaining more than 30 people who entered the country illegally and seizing the phones of volunteers, No More Deaths volunteers said Saturday.

 “For two hours, in darkness, they detained and chased people receiving care while a Border Patrol cameraman filmed the scene,” according to a news release Saturday from No More Deaths, a Tucson-based humanitarian aid group that has worked in the deserts of Southern Arizona since 2004.